Prasanta-Hembram/translations/CONTRIBUTING.md

 `...`
 `}`

 - Follow it's position on a page.

 Example:

-`"suite-page-organization-company-profile-section-amenities": "Amenities"`
+`"suite-page-organization-settings-spaces-section-amenities": "Amenities"`

-`"suite-page-organization-company-profile-section-amenities-parking": "Parking"`
+`"suite-page-organization-settings-spaces-section-amenities-parking": "Parking"`

 - Include the component name as part of the key.

 Example:

-`"suite-page-organization-company-profile-section-amenities-button-add": "Add amenities"`
+`"suite-page-organization-settings-spaces-section-amenities-button-add": "Add amenities"`

 - The alert translations begins with an `alert` word.